-30.935G Organization Behaviour A S1 L3
+30.935G Organization Behaviour A

 The individual and social factors affecting behaviour in organizations.
 The broad interdependent social forces shaping contemporary Australian society, and, after society, the individual.
 The nature of human potential, personality dynamics and motivation.
-Social trends and discontinuuities, changing values and ideologies; theories of personality and socialization; identity, self-esteem and the formation of personality processes of learning and unlearning; perception and emotion; motivation; personality assessment; aptitude, creativity, job satisfaction and job effectiveness.
+Social trends and discontinuities; changing values and ideologies; theories of personality and socialization; identity, self-esteem and the formation of personality processes of learning and unlearning; perception and emotion; motivation; personality assessment; aptitude, creativity, job satisfaction and job effectiveness.

-30.936G Organization Behaviour B S2 L3
+30.936G Organization Behaviour B

 Organizations as human systems.
-Systematic theories of organization; the nature and development of interpersonal processes and skills; psychological processes in communication and their application to communication in organizations; role behaviour in organizations; small group theory and its application to work groups; stress, conflict and change in organizations; employee, management, and organization development.
+Systematic theories of organization, the nature and development of interpersonal processes and skills, psychological processes in communication and their application to communication in organizations; role behaviour in organizations, small group theory and its application to work groups; stress, conflict and change in organizations; employee, management, and organization development.

-30.941G Sociology of the Workforce S1 L3
+30.941G Sociology of the Workforce

-Prerequisite (Commerce): 30 935G or 15.525G or 15.575G.
+Prerequisite (Commerce): 30.935G or 15.525G or 15.575G.
 Corequisite (other Faculties): 30.935G.

 The changing nature and structure of employment and unemployment in advanced industrial and post-industrial societies.
-Students may specialize in particular areas of interest within this focus: eg, complex relationship between formal, informal, experiential and recurrent education; vocational counselling; the transitions between education, employment and unemployment; visible and hidden unemployment and underemployment; the impact on employment and occupations of changing technologies, organizations, economic and industrial structures, values, ideologies, industrial relations, power relations and transnational organizations; particularly in relation to disadvantaged groups such as immigrants, women, youth, aged and shift workers, and raised expectations for quality of working life, and industrial democracy.
+Students may specialize in particular areas of interest within this focus: eg. complex relationship between formal, informal, experiential and recurrent education; vocational counselling, the transitions between education, employment and underemployment, the impact on employment and occupations of changing technologies, organizations, economic and industrial structures, values, ideologies, industrial relations, power relations and transrational organizations; particularly in relation to disadvantaged groups such as immigrants, women, youth, aged and shift workers, and raised expectations for quality of working life, and industrial democracy.